sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

    expect(cat.hungry?).to be false
 ```
 * In general test one and only one thing per test.
-  * However that may mean using more than one `expect`.
+  * However that can sometimes mean using more than one `expect`.

 #### Tear down